LukeGrahamLandry/franca/devlog.md

   - ... but that makes it hang compiling farm_game.fr
     i think making `fn SEL($name: CStr) ObjCSelector` be quadratic in number of objc selectors is bad for business. just setting an arbitrary cap of 32 entries in a group before you give up trying to deduplicate fixes the hang.
+- my attempt to fix join_codegen_worker was very wrong.
+  - CLONE_THREAD says `nor can the status of such a thread be obtained using wait(2).
+    (The thread is said to be detached.)` which i was hoping meant you could still wait for it to finish it just wouldn't give you the status but i think you can't wait for it at all, hence my getting ECHILD.
+    - i guess the extra syscall just slowed it down enough that it seemed to work more often... idk, demonstrates that i should really be auto-testing -syscalls as well. shame i can't get a github actions that doesn't have a libc at all to make sure i can't cheat.
+  - new theory is you have to use CLONE_CHILD_CLEARTID and futex wait on the tid address.
+  - that seems to work.. but that's what i thought about the old thing too so who knows

 ## (Jul 22)